theecanmole/industry-allocation/Readme.md

 Finally, in 2016, Minister for Climate Change Issues Paula Bennett introduced a bill to "phase out" the 'progressive obligation' over three years from 2017 to 2019 by increments from the original "two for one" - 2 units per tonne to 1.5 to 1.2 to 1 unit per tonne of emissions.
 See the ["EPA document ETS Surrender Obligations One for two phase out factsheet"](https://www.epa.govt.nz/assets/Uploads/Documents/Emissions-Trading-Scheme/Guidance/ETS-Surrender-Obligations-One-for-two-phase-out-factsheet.pdf)

 So I need to include a discount variable that is then multiplied by the free emission units allocated to result in the "emissions footprint" of the allocation of units.
-The discount variable is 0.25 for 2010 (half obligation for half a year),then 0.5 from 2011 to 2016, 0.67 in 2017 ,0.83 in 2018 and finally one for one for 2019 and 2020.
+The discount variable is 0.25 for 2010 (half obligation for half a year), then 0.5 from 2011 to 2016, 0.67 in 2017, 0.83 in 2018 and finally one for one for 2019 and 2020.

 This allows me to estimate of the [carbon footprint](https://www.britannica.com/science/carbon-footprint) or [emissions footprint](https://www.sciencedirect.com/topics/engineering/emission-footprint) of all the units given under Industrial Allocation.
 As in this chart.